michael-sevcik/CommandLineParser/CommandLineParser/README.md

 To retrieve plain arguments user calls (after the parsing) method *GetPlainParameters*, which will return him list of all plain arguments.

 To get "HelpString" (man page info) user calls method *GetHelpString* which will provide HelpString to him (based on HelpString settings at each submitted option).

+Parser has two types of constructor:
+- `Parser ()` -> when this constructor is invoked, we do not expect any plain arguments on the command line.
+If there are any plain arguments present, they are ignored.
+- `Parser(IParametrizedOption[] plainArguments)` -> parameter 'plainArguments' represents expected plain arguments present on the command line.
+Parser then passes first plain argument to the first object in the `plainArguments` and continues until there are any plain arguments left.
+If there is more plain arguments present on command line than objects in `plainArguments` the redundant ones are ignored.
+If there is not enough plain arguments to satisfy number of mandatory plain arguments, it results in `ParseCommandLine` method returning false.

 ## Examples